 WC2N 5HR

-dataprotection@westminster.gov.uk
+dataprotection@rbkc.gov.uk

 You can make a subject access request by completing the Council's Data Subject Access Request form.
+Please email dataprotection@rbkc.gov.uk for further information.

+Raising a concern or query

+If you wish to raise a concern or query in relation to how your personal data has been handled, please contact the BT Shared Service Centre on 0345 600 3916.

-If an employee believes that that the Council has not complied with data protection rights, they can complain to the Information Commissioner.
+If you believe that that the Council has not complied with data protection rights, you can complain to the Information Commissioner.
 Contact details of the Information Commissioners Office (ICO) can be found on their website https://ico.org.uk/

 What if you do not provide personal data?